billalive/yarm/README.md

 ## Advanced Usage

-Please see the [documentation][read the docs] for more details and features.
+Please see the extensive [documentation][read the docs] for more details and features.

 ## Example Report Config File